riron1206/kaggle-G2Net-Detecting-Continuous-Gravitational-Waves-10th-Place-Solution/README.md

 Used the following docker image for the execution environment.

-- Data generation by PyFstat: `docker pull ghcr.io/pyfstat/pyfstat/pyfstat:latest`
+- Data generation by PyFstat:

+  - `docker pull ghcr.io/pyfstat/pyfstat/pyfstat:latest`

+  - Python packages are detailed separately in [./gen_data/requirements.txt](./gen_data/requirements.txt)

+- Train, Prediction:

-- Train, Prediction: `docker pull sinpcw/pytorch:1.11.0`
+  - `docker pull sinpcw/pytorch:1.11.0`

+  - Python packages are detailed separately in [./train/requirements.txt](./train/requirements.txt)

 ## Data generation by PyFstat

-- Run all notebooks in the [get_data](./get_data)
+- Run all notebooks in the [./gen_data](./gen_data)

   - Requires approximately 2TB of free space in storage

 ## Training, Prediction

-- Run all the notebooks in [train](./train) all notebooks in the following order.
+- Run all the notebooks in [./train](./train) all notebooks in the following order.
 - Iterate the process of creating pseudo-labels for the test set in the LB improved model and add them to the training data.

 ```bash